jenna-tb-ekwealor/academic-kickstart/content/authors/jennatbekwealor/_index.md

-I'm a Biodiversity Genomics Postdoctoral Fellow at the Smithsonian Institution <a href="https://datascience.si.edu" target="_blank">Data Science Lab</a>.
-I am fascinated by the very small: those organisms that are easily overlooked by macrobes like ourselves.
+# I'm a Biodiversity Genomics Postdoctoral Fellow at the Smithsonian Institution <a href="https://datascience.si.edu" target="_blank">Data Science Lab</a>.
+I am an organismal biologist who integrates plant physiology, phylogenetics, ecology, and evolutionary geneticsto understand plant evolution and adaptations to life on land.
+In particular, I focus on three areas: (I) the mechanisms of stress tolerance, (II) the processes that generate and maintain diversity of life history and sexual systems, and (III) the evolutionary history of adaptation to extreme environments.
+I am fascinated by the very small: those organisms that are easily overlooked.
 I am also excited by extremophiles: those that can survive and thrive in conditions thought to be difficult for life itself.
 These interests come together in studying mosses.
-These small plants have found a way to only truly ‘live’ when conditions are right (that is, when enough water is present), and dry out and go quiescent when water is absent.
-For desert mosses that is most of the time!
-Yet, almost miraculously, dryland mosses are able to quickly begin to grow and thrive again, while recovering from damage that accumulated while they were desiccated.
-I find this process fascinating and I am interested in thinking about the evolutionary (both micro and macro) implications of this way of life.
+These small plants have found a way to only truly "live" when conditions are right (that is, when water is present), drying and going quiescent when water is absent.
+My research to date has focused on the moss genus <i>Syntrichia</i>, whose species are key primary producers in biological soil crusts (biocrusts), complex communities of bryophytes, lichens, and other microorganisms living on the soil surface of drylands.

 <br>
 <center><h2><a href="https://blacklivesmatter.com" target="_blank">BLACK LIVES MATTER</h2></center></a>